 Big Red Barn Retreat

-POST-TRAUMATIC GROWTH IS A
+POSTTRAUMATIC GROWTH IS A

 STUDIED SCIENCE

-Developed by psychologists Richard Tedeschi, PhD,
+Originated by psychologists Dr. Richard Tedeschi, PhD,

-and Lawrence Calhoun, PhD, in the mid-1990s
+and Dr. Lawrence Calhoun, PhD, in the mid-1990s.

-What is Post-traumatic Growth?
+What is Posttraumatic Growth?

 It’s not just bouncing back, most people talk about that as resilience.
-We distinguish from resilience because this (Post-traumatic Growth) is transformative.
+We distinguish from resilience because this [Posttraumatic Growth] is transformative.

 - Dr. Richard Tedeschi, PhD

-LEARN THE PHASES OF POST-TRAUMATIC GROWTH
+LEARN THE PHASES OF POSTTRAUMATIC GROWTH

 TRUST AND CONNECTION